 In most cases, as long as you use it properly, and introduce it gently, you will avoid many of the pitfalls that some people have experienced.

 Also, a dog may become stressed if the crate is overused.
-It should mostly be used when you are not around, and only for a maximum of four hours during the day, as well as overnight.
+It should mostly be used when you pop out (for a maximum of four hours), as well as overnight.
 If you are home, your dog should be with you where you can supervise and train him yourself.

 Encourages Lazy Training